Ask a COVID-19 Question

 - The U.S. Department of State issued a Global Level 4 Health Advisory advising U.S. citizens to avoid all international travel.
 The Government of Colombia has closed all international travel in and out of Colombia and restricted internal domestic travel within Colombia.
-The U.S. Embassy in Bogota understands the challenges that the rapidly evolving international response to the COVID-19 pandemic has caused U.S. citizens seeking to return to the United States and is aware of the hardship border closures and flight cancellations are creating for U.S. citizens.
-We have no higher priority than the safety and security of U.S. citizens overseas and are working 27/7 to update you as the situations evolve.
-This includes updates on evacuation flights.
-For further information on these flights, please see our FAQ page.
+Limited evacuation and humanitarian flights are possible.
+For more information on these flights, please see our FAQ page.

-- For those who wish to stay, we strongly encourage U.S. citizens to make the necessary preparations if staying in Colombia during the quarantine period, follow the Colombian government guidelines listed below on this page, and review our comprehensive page on financial, medical, and other resources for U.S. citizens who will shelter in place in Colombia.
+- For those who wish to stay: We strongly encourage U.S. citizens to make the necessary preparations if staying in Colombia during the quarantine period, follow the Colombian government guidelines posted on municipal government websites, and review our comprehensive page on financial, medical, and other resources for U.S. citizens who will shelter in place in Colombia.

 - If you have not done so, please enroll in the Department of State’s Smart Traveler Enrollment Program (STEP)so the U.S. Embassy can contact you with updated information.

-- We will update U.S. citizens on this current situation as quickly as possible, and strongly urge you to refer to our website for the latest updates.
+- We will update U.S. citizens on this current situation as quickly as possible, and strongly urge you to refer to the government of Colombia websites for the latest information.
 Additional information, including the latest alerts and messages may be found here: https://co.usembassy.gov/u-s-citizen-services/security-and-travel-information/

 Entry and Exit Requirements: